ArchLars/archtutorial/README.md

 ### TUTORIAL PROPER
 - First time : Pick `arch_kde_tutorial.md`
-- More advanced user looking for an encrypted + SecureBoot setup: Pick `arch_kde_encrypted_tutorial.md`
+- More advanced user looking for an encrypted + SecureBoot setup: Pick `arch_kde_encrypted_tutorial.md` (Not made as of now, still working on it)